Patient Safety Issues

 Clinical Board for Surgical Safety (2010)

 The President of the Royal College of Surgeons chairs the National Patient Safety Agency Clinical Board for Surgical Safety.
-This document outlines the function of the Board and its achievements in the first two years of operation.
+The document outlines the function of the Board and its achievements in the first two years of operation.

 Openness with patients (July 2010)